What are the Disadvantages of Lab-Grown Diamonds? Everything You Need to Know

 It’s Not Always Easy to Insure Lab Diamonds

-(And, if your current policy won’t cover your lab grown diamond (most won’t), check out the options from BriteCo!)
+And if your current policy won’t cover your lab-grown diamonds (most won’t), check out options from BriteCo!

 Cost

-The most crucial factor to consider, and what makes lab grown diamonds stand apart from natural diamonds the most?
-Cost.
+The most crucial factor to consider, and what makes lab-grown diamonds stand apart from natural diamonds the most is cost.

-Lab grown diamonds are just significantly cheaper than mined diamonds.
-If you’re on a budget and want to buy the best, highest-quality diamond for your money, a lab grown diamond is the way to go.
+Lab-grown diamonds are significantly cheaper than mined diamonds.
+If you’re on a budget and want to buy the best, highest-quality diamond for your money, a lab-grown diamond is the way to go.

 Quality

-Along these lines, from a “4 Cs” perspective (the “4 Cs” is the grading scale by which both mined and manmade diamonds are graded), lab grown diamonds just boast a higher level of quality.
-Traditional diamonds rely on the Earth’s conditions to determine their quality or lack thereof, whereas, in a lab, manufacturers can directly control a diamond’s quality.
+Along these lines, from a “4 Cs” perspective (the “4 Cs” is the grading scale by which both mined and manmade diamonds are graded), lab-grown diamonds boast a higher level of quality.
+Traditional diamonds rely on the Earth’s conditions to determine their quality or lack thereof.
+But in a lab, manufacturers can directly control a diamond’s quality.

 Ethical Considerations